qoherent/.github/docs/CODING.md

 Limit lines to 119 characters.
 This includes code, comments, docstrings.

-All contributions must include appropriate unit tests and doctests.
+All contributions must include appropriate tests.

 All contributions must be well documented, with a copious amount of complete docstrings.

-All continuations must adhere to the project's linting and formatting specifications.
+All contributions must adhere to the project's linting and formatting specifications.

 ## 🐍 Python-specific guidelines